robinson-group/robinson-group.github.io/content/group_members/will_robinson.md

 I'm a group leader at Radboud University Nijmegen.
 My group investigates complex chemical systems, and the interface of Chemistry and AI.

+Email: william.robinson [at] ru.nl

 {{< expand_section learn_more="More about Will">}}

 ## Bio

-If you'd l;ke to know more, here's my academic life story:
+If you'd like to know more, here's my academic life story:

 When I started me degree, I was quite interested in artificial photosynthesis.
 This interest first led me to working in the group of [Prof. Julia